dev-mansonthomas/AKS-ActiveActive-Redis/README.md

 ### Update a subdomain of your domain with Azure Name Servers

-Go to your registrar & edit the DNS zone of your domain as follow :
+Go to your registrar & edit the DNS zone of your domain as follows :
 Don’t forget the trailing “.” at the end of the Azure DNS names.
 ```
 demo 10800 IN NS ns1-04.azure-dns.com.